dwyl/mvp/api.md

 We are now encoding *all the fields* except those that are specified.

-The user can now send a second parameter
-(which is `false` by default)
-detailing if we want to fetch the `item` with `tags` preloaded.

 Now let's *use* this changed function in the `:show` endpoint of `/items`.

 In `lib/api/item.ex`,
 change `show/2` to the following.